 BUSS® in Education

-There are many things can contribute a child not having the kind of early experiences that facilitate the stepped progression through predictable stages of motor and emotional development that allow children to progress towards emotional regulation and learning.
+There are many things that can contribute to a child not having the kind of early experiences that facilitate the stepped progression through predictable stages of motor and emotional development that allow children to progress towards emotional regulation and learning.
 Not progressing through these stages of development at the right time can impact later stages of development.

 BUSS® began as a clinical intervention, recognising the importance of addressing gaps in early development before / alongside consideration of relational or psychological therapies.
-It is increasingly being considered within education settings, where there is growing understanding that, without successfully negotiating early stages of development, it’s much harder for children to engage with and succeed in education.
-At the moment, the focus of the BUSS® in Education work is on an early years programme– working with children from nursery through to the end of key stage one / Primary 2.
+It is increasingly being considered within education settings where there is growing understanding that, without successfully negotiating early stages of development, it’s much harder for children to engage with and succeed in education.
+At the moment, the focus of the BUSS® in Education work is on an early years programme – working with children from nursery through to the end of Key Stage One / Primary 2.
 This can be run with children and their parents on a 1:1 basis or as a small group.
 We are also happy to support schools to work with older children using BUSS® on an individual basis.

 Training in BUSS® for schools is designed to build on trauma informed practice.
 If BUSS® is the starting point for a school, training can be adapted to include an understanding of the impact of trauma on the developing brain and implications for education.